 Tomosynthesis (3D mammography)

 Magnetic Resonance Imaging may be used in some cases.
-Though there is some uncertainty over its value in breast cancer diagnosis, it's often used to evaluate the true size and extent of cancers which are not well seen on mammograms, and particularly with lobular cancer,to ensure the cancer is confined to just one breast.
-MRI is also useful in the evaluation of dense breasts in young women, lesions which can be felt but are not seen on other imaging, or when breast cancer cells have been found in underarm lymph nodes but no tumour can be seen in the breast on other imaging.
+Though there is some uncertainty over its value in breast cancer diagnosis, it's often used to evaluate the true size and extent of cancers which are not well seen on mammograms, and particularly with lobular cancer, to ensure the cancer is confined to just one breast.
+MRI is also useful in the evaluation of dense breasts in young women; lesions that can be felt but are not seen on other imaging; or when breast cancer cells have been found in underarm lymph nodes but no tumour can be seen in the breast on other imaging.
 It can also add important information regarding lesions seen on a mammogram.